Michigan State vs. Butler: Odds, spread, over/under - November 17

 Michigan State vs. Butler Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup across different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite